 Notably, the waiver of premium provision above also requires you to be receiving benefits for the waiver to apply.
 This is significant because, depending on the terms of your policy, in some cases you could be disabled but not receiving benefits.
 For instance, your policy might have a foreign residency limitation that prevents you from receiving benefits if you are living in another country, even if you remain disabled.
 In such a case, you might have to resume paying premiums until you returned to the United States in order to keep your coverage in force.

 Timely and proper payment of premiums is critical, as a failure to pay premiums can result in you losing your disability coverage completely.
-It is important to read your policy carefully so that you have a clear understanding of when you are required to pay premiums, and when you are entitled to a refund of past premiums.
+It is important to read your disability insurance policy carefully so that you have a clear understanding of when you are required to pay premiums, and when you are entitled to a refund of past premiums.

 Most insurance companies will provide you with written confirmation that premiums have been waived, and it is best to keep paying your premiums until you receive this written confirmation, even if you think that you no longer have an obligation to pay premiums under the terms of your policy.
 If you have questions about whether your insurance company should have waived and/or refunded premiums under the terms of your policy, an experienced disability insurance attorney can review your policy and explain your rights and obligations under your particular policy.